 The biggest reason is social anxiety.
 There are other reasons, too.
 Let’s first tackle those before we can dig into social anxiety.

 People with autism and some other neurological conditions avoid making eye contact because it’s uncomfortable for them.
 It causes overstimulation in certain brain regions.
-So they avoid making eye contact to avoid the discomfort and pain.3
+So they avoid making eye contact to avoid discomfort and pain.3

 2. Deliberate ignoring